-There are many reasons that pickleball appeals to seniors seeking a fun and social way to stay in shape.
-For starters, matches are played on a court considerably smaller than a tennis court, which makes for less running.
+There are many reasons that pickleball appeals to people of all ages.
+For starters, it's a fun and social way to stay in shape.
+Matches are also played on a court considerably smaller than a tennis court, which makes for less running and a more accessible workout.
 But with games typically lasting an hour, you’ll work up a good sweat and burn up to 11 calories per minute.
-(Always check with your doctor before starting a new exercise program.)
+(As always, check with your doctor before starting a new exercise program.)

 What are the health benefits of pickleball?

 Phillip Adler, manager of athletic training outreach in the orthopedic department at Spectrum Health, likes that pickleball is low impact on the knees and joints.
 It also uses an underhand serve, which reduces muscle strain.

 “It’s not without risk, but if you have rotator cuff issues or problems with your shoulders, pickleball is a good option to consider,” he told TODAY Health.
 "The paddle is also lighter than a tennis racket at 7 ounces."

 Heather Milton, a senior exercise physiologist at NYU Langone’s Sports Performance Center, describes pickleball as an “approachable sport” that combines that benefits of cardiovascular exercise and social connections.
 Playing in close quarters means it’s easy to catch up with a friend — or three — if you play doubles!

 “When you get on an elliptical or a treadmill, you’re moving forward the whole time,” Milton explained.
 “Pickleball gives you a much more well-rounded movement pattern because you are moving in multiple planes of motion and in different directions.
 It contributes to improving your agility, your muscular endurance as well as hand-eye coordination.”

 According to Adler, pickleball activates all of the muscle groups.